HOU

 Defensive difference-maker.
 Jr. consistently forces tough shots and protects the rim — opponents shoot worse when he's guarding them.

-In a rough stretch — 7 straight games with negative impact.
-Longest cold streak this season: 9 games.
+Hot right now — 7 straight games with positive impact.
+Longest positive run this season: 13 games.

 Based on 74 games with tracking data.
 Shows who guarded this player on offense and who he guarded on defense, with their shooting stats in those matchups.